 Plasma exchange.
-Plasma exchange is a treatment option for severely affected patients who do not respond to other therapies or when a rapid response is needed.
-Among its main disadvantages are that it requires central venous access and hospital administration and is costly and time-consuming.
+Plasma exchange is a treatment option for patients with select immune-mediated neurologic disorders who do not respond to other therapies or when a rapid response is needed (102).
+Among its main disadvantages are that it is costly, time-consuming, and requires central venous access and hospital administration.
 Plasma exchange is usually well-tolerated, but side effects, such as hypotension, are frequent.
 It is contraindicated in patients with cardiac disease or coagulopathies and usually requires the use of other immunosuppressants to maintain its effects in the long term.

 Second-line immunosuppressants.
 Second-line immunosuppressants are used in the following situations: (1) when there is failure to improve with first-line drugs, (2) when there is insufficient improvement, (3) when steroid dose higher than 40 mg every other day is required to avoid deterioration, and (4) when side effects are severe.